viktorcvetanovic/javaframe/README.md

 This is example how you should use framework:

-* First thing what you need to do, is to make Main class and config your server.
+* First thing what you need to do, is to make JavaFrameMain class and config your server.

 You can do that by creating a **app.properties** file under resources' dir.
 Currently, only available configuration is for server.
 It should look like this: